five0ffour/TrainTimes/README.md

 1) Implement actual train schedules using an API (Amtrak was not avaialble at the time of this writing)
 2) Extend delete functionality to the database
 3) Allow users to sort / search for trains
+4) Get ride of the confirm pop-up on train delete, use a modal dialog instead

 ### Maintentance App